All students will participate in each of the 5 PAEMS modules:

 Full-time faculty from the Natural and Life Sciences Division of Georgetown College will teach each course.
-They will be assisted by four college students (majoring in appropriate disciplines) or recent graduates who will serve as teaching assistants during the day and as resident assistants in dormitories at night.
-With nine faculty/assistants for approximately 22 students, each student will receive a significant amount of individual instruction.
+They will be assisted by college students or recent graduates who will serve as teaching assistants during the day and as resident assistants in dormitories at night.
+With nine faculty and assistants for just 22 to 24 students, each student will receive a significant amount of individual instruction.

 The curriculum is divided into five modules: Astronomy, Biology, Chemistry, Environmental Science, and Math, Statistics and Computing.
 Each course varies somewhat from year to year, but here are our tentative plans for 2017:

 - In Astronomy, students will co-study the planets, transition to the stars, and eventually considered the Big Bang, relativity, gravitational waves and the end of time.
 The college’s planetarium will be a key teaching tool.